 Projectors are a great alternative to a big TV screen when you want to do some couch gaming.
 Now, why would anyone buy a projector instead of a TV?
 The reason is that a projector can give you a much larger screen than a TV screen, which can also be customized.
-Some projectors are able to provide as much as 300-inch screen area which is around 3 times more than large-size TVs.
+Some projectors can provide as much as a 300-inch screen area which is around 3 times more than large-size TVs.
 Projectors save a lot of space in your room and are also very portable.
-However, setting a projector properly takes a lot of time and needs maintenance in case of lamp-based projectors.
+However, setting a projector properly takes a lot of time and needs maintenance in the case of lamp-based projectors.
 The lamp of the projector should be replaced every 3-4 years, although laser-based projectors are a lot more durable but are priced way higher too.

 The major downside of using a projector is that the picture quality is not very good especially in a well-lit room.
 The contrast of projectors is much less than a standard TV, which gives the feeling of a washed-out picture.
 Again, laser-based projectors are less prone to this anomaly.
 Last of all, if you are buying a projector for gaming, you should make sure that the response time of the projector is good enough to not show signs of input lag.
 Traditionally, projectors have a response time between 16-30 milliseconds.

 This projector produced a lot of noise during running with a measurement of around 50db, which is quite a lot for a quiet room.
 From the gaming perspective, an overall input lag of 40ms was observed.
 Apart from that, the picture quality seemed good with no visible signs of noise, however, shadows and black-levels were a bit disappointing.
-One thing to note here is that the projector does not support lens shift and horizontal keystone adjustment which can be deal-breaker for some people.
+One thing to note here is that the projector does not support lens shift and horizontal keystone adjustment which can be a deal-breaker for some people.

 A unique advantage of this projector is that it has a refresh rate of 120Hz which is fabulous for competitive gaming.
-At a distance of 15-feet, users can enjoy 120-inches viewing screen.
+At a distance of 15-feet, users can enjoy a 120-inches viewing screen.
 We recommend this projector to people who intend to use it in well-lit rooms as the projector provides a very bright image.

 2. Epson Home Cinema 5040UBe